Tax Preparation Help

 The blender is liable for the tax.
 The tax is figured on the number of gallons not previously subject to the tax on gasoline.

-Persons who blend alcohol with gasoline to produce an alcohol fuel mixture outside the bulk transfer/terminal system must pay must pay the gasoline tax on the volume of alcohol in the mixture.
+Persons who blend alcohol with gasoline to produce an alcohol fuel mixture outside the bulk transfer/terminal system must pay the gasoline tax on the volume of alcohol in the mixture.
 See Form 720 to report this tax.
 You also must be registered with the IRS as a blender.
 See Form 637.

 However, if an untaxed liquid is sold as taxed taxable fuel and that untaxed liquid is used to produce blended taxable fuel, the person that sold the untaxed liquid is jointly and severally liable for the tax imposed on the blender's sale or removal of the blended taxable fuel.